 This example clearly shows that by placing the shower in the background, we make the small room seem twice as large.
 We even gain enough square feet for maneuverability.

-The arrangement of fixtures in small master bathroom layout also alters the perception of space.
+The arrangement of fixtures in a small bathroom layout also alters the perception of space.

 If instead of a standard bathtub with a shower, we use the same area for a chic showering area – conveniently bounded by a bathroom screen – the bathroom’s geometry becomes substantially simpler.
 This boosts the orderliness and attractiveness of your small bathroom even more.